-The Netherlands remain a convenient jurisdiction for ship arrests.
-The procedure for obtaining leave for arrest starts with submitting an arrest petition to the court in whose jurisdiction the ship is located or is expected to arrive shortly.
-Since 2017, parties can alternatively choose to submit their arrest petition to the court of Rotterdam, even if the ship is located or expected to arrive in a port other than Rotterdam.
-For some shipping claims, the court of Rotterdam even has exclusive jurisdiction to rule on the case, due to the special expertise of the Rotterdam Maritime Chamber.
-These arrest proceedings are ex parte.
-The petition can be filed after office hours or on weekends.
+The Netherlands remains a convenient jurisdiction for ship arrests.
+The procedure for obtaining leave for arrest starts with the submission of an arrest petition to the court in the respective jurisdiction where the ship is located or is expected to arrive shortly.
+In 2017 the process for filing an arrest petition became more streamlined in that persons filing a petition-were afforded the option of submitting their arrest petition to the Court of Rotterdam irrespective of where in the Netherlands the ship is located.
+Further, the Court of Rotterdam has been established to have exclusive jurisdiction for certain types of shipping claims given the special expertise of the Rotterdam Maritime Chamber.
+These arrest proceedings are ex parte, meaning they can be filed without notice being granted to the subject of the arrest.
+These petitions can additionally be filed after office hours or on weekends.

-The arrest petition should contain inter alia the full style of the claimant and debtor, the grounds for the arrest, the nature and amount of claim, details of the ship, but also whether the claim is contested by the (alleged) debtor and if so, on what grounds.
-To be attached are supporting documentation (such as underlying contract, invoices, an overview of outstanding invoices, summoning letters).
+The arrest petition should contain inter alia a full description of both the creditor and debtor, the grounds for the arrest, the nature and monetary value of the claim, details of the ship, and whether the claim is contested by the (alleged) debtor and if so, on what grounds.
+Further, any supporting documentation (such as underlying contract, invoices, an overview of outstanding invoices, summoning letters) should be included.

-The bailiff enforces the arrest by serving the court order to the master and notifying the port authority.
-The port authority will not allow the ship to order for a pilot without which the ship can/may not leave the port.
-The claim amount for which the arrest is permitted is raised with a certain percentage along a gliding scale between 10 and 30% over the capital claim amount to cover future interest and costs while proceedings are pending.
+Once an arrest petition is granted, the bailiff enforces an arrest by serving the court order to the master and the port authority.
+The port authority will subsequently bar the ship from leaving the port.
+The claim amount for which the arrest is permitted is raised with a certain percentage along a sliding scale between 10 and 30% over the capital claim amount to cover future interest and costs while proceedings are pending.

-A time limit is set within which the claim must be filed in main proceedings before the competent court or arbitrators, which will usually be abroad, failing which the arrest will expire and the ship will be released from arrest.
+A time limit is established within which the merits for the underlying claim used as the basis for the arrest must be filed before the competent court or arbitration centre, which will usually be abroad.
+Failure to initiate proceedings that result in adjudication on the merits within the allotted time will result in the lapse of an arrest order and the ship will be released from arrest.

-The arrest must be lifted immediately once the claim is settled or in case sufficient alternative security is provided.
-This is usually done by providing a bank guarantee from a first class Dutch bank or a letter of undertaking by P&I Clubs of good standing.
-An arrest can then be lifted without the intervention of the court by a simple telephone call to the bailiff.
+The arrest must be lifted immediately once the claim is settled or in the event that the debtor provides sufficient alternative security.
+This is usually done by providing a bank guarantee from a first class (reputable) Dutch bank or a letter of undertaking by P&I Clubs in good standing.
+An arrest can then be lifted without the intervention of the court by a simple phone call to the bailiff.

-The ship owner may apply for an injunction ordering release.
-Such proceedings can take place on very short notice.
-A decision will follow shortly.
-The court decides whether the claim has sufficient merit to justify maintaining the arrest.
-In practice, it is an uphill battle to convince the court the claim is clearly without merit.
-Yet, this does not discharge the arresting party to make its claim plausible.
+The ship owner may apply for an injunction whereby the arrested ship will be released.
+Injunction proceedings can be initiated on short notice, and a decision is generally rendered relatively quickly thereafter.
+In these injunction proceedings the court assesses whether the creditor's claim has sufficient merit to justify maintaining the arrest.
+In practice, deference is given to the creditor and it is an generally difficult to convince the court that a creditor's claim is clearly without merit on a preliminary basis.
+Nonetheless, it is the creditors job to ensure that it's arrest petition is proper.

-It should be noted, that the Court of Rotterdam is equipped with a highly specialized Maritime Chamber.
-This Chamber is exclusively competent to deal with most maritime cases.
-Due to the international character of these cases, parties even have the possibility to litigate in the English language.
-The abovementioned overarching competence of the Rotterdam court for ship arrests is also based on the expertise of this court in dealing with maritime cases.
+It should be noted, the Court of Rotterdam has a specialized Maritime Chamber that is well versed in maritime matters.
+As a result of this specialization, the Chamber is given exclusive authority to deal with most maritime cases.
+Further, due to the international character of these cases, parties are given the option of litigating in the English language.